ronrain/Campus-Connect-front-end/README.md

 - Read and search for services based on categories, colleges, and more.
 - Update your service listings.
 - Delete services that you're no longer offering.

-## Getting Started 🚀

-Ready to dive into CampusConnect?
-Great!
-Here's how to get started:

-1. Clone the GitHub repositories for our [frontend](https://github.com/walter0916/Campus-Connect-front-end) and [backend](https://github.com/MrXmit/campusConnect-backend).

-2. Follow the setup instructions in the respective repositories to configure your development environment.

-3. Fire up the backend server and the frontend app, and you're good to go exploring CampusConnect!

 ## What's in the Pipeline? 🚧